finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 [EXPERIMENTAL] Aggregate data in an inlined portfolio

 Aggregate data sourced from the portfolio that is defined by the weighted set of instruments passed to the request.
-Deprecated: Please use the (inline) GetValuation endpoint.
-It is aimed at a simpler set of requirements now deemed stable.
-Aggregation will shortly be modified to include experimental features such as Simulation and XVA

 ### Example
 ```java